bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kato.md

 ### Mathematical Profile (Excerpt):
 * This innocent little comment in fact hides a period of great difficulty and suffering for Kato.
-* In fact this last paper contains one of Kato's most important results, namely the self-adjointness of Hamiltonians of Schrödinger type.
+* This last paper contains one of Kato's most important results, namely the self-adjointness of Hamiltonians of Schrödinger type.
 * After Kato was awarded his doctorate he was appointed as assistant professor of physics at the University of Tokyo in 1951.
 * In 1954-55 Kato visited the United States for the first time, spending time at the University of California at Berkeley, and at New York University.
 * The Department of Mathematics of the University of California, Berkeley, published Kato's notes Quadratic forms in Hilbert spaces and asymptotic perturbation series in 1955.